 - How to sort living things into groups

 - How to make and design a bird feeder.

 - We will plan and evaluate our models.

 In International, we’ll be finding out:

-In Maths we are looking at the value of numbers and are using lots of equipment and images to help us show this.
+In Maths we will be using lots of equipment and images to help us to explore: Place value, addition and subtraction, multiplication and division, fractions and geometry.
 We will then use this knowledge to solve problems and mathematical sentences.
 We really enjoy being practical in maths and believe it is the best way to learn how to solve problems.